amiad/screenshot.js/README.md

  ```
  Your user need to allow the action and to select the screen, window or tab to share (tab support in Chrome only).

+### more argurments
+* `noSupport` - callback for unsupport browser.
+* `noPremit` - callback that would run if the user did not confirm the screen share.

 ## Supported Browsers
 Firefox 66, Chrome 72, Edge 79, Opera 60, Safari 13.